premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-12-08-bitcoin-currency-or-commodity.md

 We all know what the first car looked like, in the late 1800s.
 Would anyone want to drive that car for day-to-day usage today?.
 No. Definitely not me.
 Similarly, Satoshi showed us what's possible with digital currency.
 It's up to us to take it forward, improve it, evolve it to something practically usable, instead of religiously holding on to Bitcoin.

-> Bitcoin did it's job.
+> Bitcoin did its job.
 Let's move on.

 ### Disclaimer